MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-onprem-tshoot.md

 [!INCLUDE [gateway-rewrite](../includes/gateway-rewrite.md)]

-This article discusses some common issues when you use the on-premises data gateway with Power BI.
-If you encounter an issue that isn't listed here, you can use the Power BI [Community](https://community.powerbi.com) site.
+This article discusses some common issues that might occur when you use the on-premises data gateway with Power BI.
+If you encounter an issue that isn't listed here, you can use the [Power BI Community site](https://community.powerbi.com).
 Or, you can create a [support ticket](https://powerbi.microsoft.com/support).

 ## Configuration